 “Staying Connected, Staying Safe”

-The College is getting ready to welcome back all of its returning and new learners in September.
-Please see the most frequently asked questions which will hopefully give you the confidence and reassurance which you need to prepare your son and daughter for a safe, supportive and successful return...
+The College has welcomed back its returning and new learners.
+Please see the most frequently asked questions which will hopefully give you the confidence and reassurance which you need...

 The college has a team of specialists who are here to support you and your young person at home, during transition and at college.
 Get in touch if we can help you and/or your young person with any of the following:

 If you need to talk to someone about learning support for your young person, simply email one of our Learning Support Managers:

 If you need to talk to someone about therapy for your young person, simply email our Therapy Manager:

 If you need to talk to someone about an Inclusive Learning Course (entry level), simply email one of our Heads of Curriculum: